SaGa: Emerald Beyond: Release

-A new mainline SaGa title was confirmed in late 2021 during a livestream on the series, with Kawazu stating a hope that it would be revealed the following year.
+A new SaGa title was confirmed in late 2021 during a livestream on the series, with Kawazu stating a hope that it would be revealed the following year.
 The Emerald Beyond title was trademarked by Square Enix in October 2022.
-The game was officially announced in September 2023, initially through a Nintendo Direct broadcast and later for wider release.
+The game was officially announced in September 2023, initially through a Nintendo Direct broadcast and later for wider release: it was announced for Android, iOS, Nintendo Switch, PlayStation 4, PlayStation 5 and Windows.
 A demo was released on April 4 across Windows and consoles.
 Different versions of the demo covered the opening of different characters; the PlayStation versions focused on Tsunanori, the Switch version covered Ameya, while the Windows version followed Diva No. 5.
-Progress from the demo can transfer into the main game.
+Progress from the demo could be transferred into the main game.

-Emerald Beyond was released on April 25, 2024, for Android, iOS, Nintendo Switch, PlayStation 4, PlayStation 5 and Windows.
+Emerald Beyond was released on April 25, 2024.
 The game was the first simultaneous worldwide release for the SaGa series.
 Commenting on the localization, its director Neil Broadley said that he wanted the team to "let loose" with modern or silly dialogue as the original script was far less serious and used more colloquial language than was expected from RPGs.
+A notable element Kawazu highlighted was Diva No.5's English voice having a Scottish accent, which combined with the forbidden nature of "Auld Lang Syne" was intended as part of her home world's backstory.
+He later voiced disappointment that this connection had not been noticed.
 The localization was handled by 8-4, who had previously worked on Scarlet Grace.
-To promote the game, a free downloadable content pack based on Emerald Beyond was released for the 2022 roguelike shooter game Vampire Survivors in April 2025.
+The game's text language was region-locked based on player location, and the international release did not include a Japanese voice track.